docsbydesign/piClinic_API_sample/README.md

 4. Get an ICD code by description search
 5. Close the current piClinic session

-Explore each of the sample requests in Postman by starting with the first one.
+#### Adding your credentials

+Access to the piClinic API is password protected, so your first step is add your credentials to the sample.

+**BE CAREFUL!** You do not want to save your credentials in a public folder or repo!

 1. Open the `Open a piClinic session` request, and then open the request's **Body** tab.
 1. Edit the username and password values and replace:
   * `REPLACE WITH YOUR USERNAME` with the username you were provided.
   * `REPLACE WITH YOUR PASSWORD` with the password you were provided.
-1. Click **Save**, and then click **Send**.
+1. Click **Send**.
 1. Review the response **Body** to see the data returned in the response.

+#### Exploring the examples

-For each of the other requests listed above:
+After you have provided your credentials, run the remaining samples.
+For each of the other requests in the collection:
 1. Open the request and click **Send**.
 2. Review the parameters and the response to get to know the API.